PhysiologicAILab/SAM-CL/README.md

 * You may use pip install -r requirements.txt to install the dependencies.

 ### **Data Preparation**
+We thank the authors of the [Thermal Face Project](https://github.com/marcinkopaczka/thermalfaceproject) for providing the data.
 Thermal Face Database can be requested from the authors of [Thermal Face Project](https://github.com/marcinkopaczka/thermalfaceproject).
-From the data that is obtained from authors, please note the folder path of "FaceDB_Snapshot_complete".
+From the data that is obtained, please note the path of "FaceDB_Snapshot_complete" directory.

 We arrange images and labels in a specific way.
 You could preprocess the files by running following command with the paths in square-bracket, specified as per the paths on your local PC: